Third Sunday in Advent

 Over my lifetime, I have come to realize that I need to assume I am normally not “awake” and that I must always be prepared to “wake up,” to adjust and modify my perspective.
 Time and again, I have experienced moments that brought this truth home to me.

 Perhaps the most startling of these moments occurred 15 years ago.
 It was the heyday of NASCAR, something I never paid any attention to, but in the early 2000s that stock-car racing organization was exceedingly popular and rivaling the NBA and NFL for TV time slots.
+Just because I didn’t pay any attention to NASCAR, it doesn’t mean that no one else did.
+I’m well aware of its popularity.
+It’s so popular that you can even play this nascar fantasy game to win money whilst watching the race.
+What a great idea.
 Its premier star was a guy named Dale Earnhardt, who was a Lutheran from North Carolina.
 He was killed unexpectedly in a violent collision during a race, and his death triggered a period of national mourning akin to the assassin of Martin King or John Kennedy.
 We’re talking lead story on the evening news, cover of Time Magazine, article above the fold on the front page of the New York Times national mourning.
 And I had never heard of him.
 The dissonance blew me away.
 I thought I was tuned into life, and in fact held positions that included responsibility for commenting on American life, and yet—in a moment—I learned that I was oblivious to a major aspect of our society around which many Americans ordered their time, gave their energy and framed their existence.

 So, despite the admonition to be awake as disciples of Jesus, I have come to take it as a law that I am asleep and that whenever I feel I am most fully tuned-in, observant and awake, I am likely sleep walking at best.